matloff/TidyverseSkeptic/README.md

 * Tidy was consciously designed to equip learners with just a small set of R tools.
 The students learn a few **dplyr** verbs well, but that equips them to do much less with R than a standard R beginners course would teach.
-That leaves the learners less equipped to put R to real use, compared to "graduates" of standard base-R courses.
+That leaves the learners less equipped to put R to practical use, compared to "graduates" of standard base-R courses.

 * Thus the "testimonials" in which Tidy teachers of R claim great success are misleading.
 The "success" is due to watering down the material (and conflation with **ggplot2**).
-The students learn to mimic a few example patterns, but are not equipped to go further.
+The students learn to mimic a few example patterns and may be happy, but they are not equipped to go further.

-* The refusal to teach the '$' operator, and the de-emphasis of, or even complete lack of coverage of, R vectors is a major handicap for Tidy "graduates" to making use of most of R's statistical functions and statistical packages.
+* The Tidyers' refusal to teach the '$' operator, and the de-emphasis of, or even complete lack of coverage of, R vectors, is a major handicap for Tidy "graduates" to making use of most of R's statistical functions and statistical packages.

 * Tidy's is too abstract for beginners, due to the philosophy of functional programming (FP).
 The latter is popular with many